-If your installation uses Natural version 8.2, the license key for Natural must be prepared and assembled and linked.
-This is only needed for Natural version 8.2.
+If your installation uses Natural version 8.2 or higher, the license key for Natural must be prepared and assembled and linked.

-For more information, refer to your Natural version 8.2 documentation.
+For more information, refer to your Natural documentation.

 4. Link the batch Natural driver

 When linking the batch Natural driver that was assembled in step 1, include the NATPARM assembled in step 2 and STPNAT to create the batch Natural nucleus for the Adabas triggers and stored procedures facility.